What is "Data Recovery" virus and how to remove it?

 Your computer is in critical state.
 Hard disk error detected.
 As a result it can lead to hard disk failure and potential loss of data.
 It is highly recommended to repair all found errors to prevent loss of files, applications and documents stored on your computer.

-To further scare you into thinking that your computer's HDD has malfunctioned Data Recovery will hide your desktop icons and other infomation, it will also move your shorcuts and you won't be able to launch any programs from your Start Menu.
-This process of hiding your information combined with fake computer scans and warning messages serves the goal of selling you a licence for Data Recovery which would supposedly eliminate all the detected hardware errors.
+To further scare you into thinking that your computer's HDD has malfunctioned Data Recovery will hide your desktop icons and other information, it will also move your shortcuts and you won't be able to launch any programs from your Start Menu.
+This process of hiding your information combined with fake computer scans and warning messages serves the goal of selling you a license for Data Recovery which would supposedly eliminate all the detected hardware errors.
 Needless to say that you shouldn't buy this program - in reality none of the hardware errors that are found by this rogue software actually exist on your PC, this program detects the same errors on every computer that it infects.
 You shouldn't panic about your disappeared data, this fake program doesn't remove anything - it hides some of the information to make it's fake warning messages appear more realistic.
 Previous variant of this malicious software were called Smart HDD.
 You shouldn't trust this program, ignore all the warning messages stating that your HDD has errors and eliminate this fake computer optimizer from your PC.

 Screenshot of a rogue system optimizer "Data Recovery":

-Data Recovery removal:
+Data Recovery virus removal: